Robert S. Strauss: Background

 Strauss was born in Lockhart, Texas, south of Austin.
 He was the son of Edith Violet (née Schwarz) and Charles H. Strauss.
-His parents were Jewish immigrants from Germany.
+His father was a Jewish immigrant from Germany and his mother was born into a Jewish merchant family in Hempstead and Lockhart Texas.
 When he was one year old, his family moved to the small town of Hamlin, north of Abilene, and later to the slightly larger nearby town of Stamford.
 Strauss's father opened a small general store in Stamford.

 In his sophomore year at the University of Texas at Austin, he campaigned for a state legislature candidate.
 He was given a part-time job as a Committee Clerk in the Texas State Legislature.
 In 1937, while still an undergraduate, he volunteered for Johnson's first congressional campaign.
 Strauss was also a member of the Texas Cowboys, an honorary service organization at the University of Texas.
 At the University of Texas Law School, he met Connally, another student who would significantly impact his career.
 After completing his law degree, Strauss was hired as a special agent by the Federal Bureau of Investigation (FBI) and served in the FBI throughout World War II.

 After the war, he settled in Dallas, where he and a fellow FBI agent, Richard A. Gump, founded their own law firm.
 This firm, known initially as Gump and Strauss, would eventually grow into the international law firm Akin, Gump, Strauss, Hauer & Feld.
 The many partners over the years included a high-profile defense attorney, William G. Hundley.